mozilla/open-leadership-training-series/_articles/get-your-project-online/sharing-your-work-in-the-open.md

 time: "60 min"
 following: _articles/github-for-collaboration.md
 summary: "Learn how to share your code and content for the widest possible use and reuse."
-prereq: "Your project’s GitHub repo including any code, content, and data you want to share."
+prereq: "Your project’s GitHub repo including any code, content, and data you want to share"
-format: "You'll make a LICENSE file explaining how others can use your project’s code and content."
+format: "You'll make a LICENSE file explaining how others can use your project’s code and content"
 materials: "A computer and access to your project’s online repo"
 ---

 * TOC
 {:toc}

-### 4.5.1.
-Introduction
+### Introduction

 By sharing your work widely and with few restrictions, you allow your project to achieve its maximum impact.
 Your project can have positive, transformative effects far beyond what you’re able to imagine when you empower others to build on your work.

 A big part of working open is sharing-- sharing the work of project creation with your community, and also sharing the results of that work with your community members and beyond.
 When you share your process and making ongoing work openly available on the web, others can build on your work, adapt your process or a part of your product for a novel use.
 This is called using an open license (traditional ‘licenses’ are restrictive, not permissive).
 It’s important that you think through how you want to share your work and make that information clear to anyone who encounters your project on GitHub or elsewhere on the web.

 The statement of what you and your community permit in terms of sharing-- the guidelines for use and reuse is called a license.
 Now, while we’re not lawyers, we do strongly believe in openness, and recommend making your work as open, available and remixable as possible.
 Also remember that if you do not explicitly license your content differently, it generally falls under copyright and technically cannot be remixed without your permission.
 You may use an open license to share code, or content, or both.
 There are lots of licenses designed especially for sharing broadly, and organizations like Creative Commons and the Free Software Foundation have created tools and resources to facilitate sharing of content, data and code.
 If you’re working collaboratively on GitHub or in another common place to store your work, you’ll put the license info in your LICENSE file.

+{% include videowrapper.html
+  url=""
+  title="Sharing Your Work" %}

 [VIDEO- Sharing Your Work